-Net Rushers are a dying breed at most tennis clubs, which makes them especially difficult to play against as recreational players aren’t used to players coming into the net so often.
+Net Rushers are a dying breed at most tennis clubs, which makes them especially difficult to play against as recreational players aren’t used to playing against this style of a tennis player.

-The Net Rusher’s aim is to close on the net as quickly as possible so that it puts pressure on their opponents to hit a good passing shot or lob, which leads to the opponent going for too much and making an error on their passing shot or lob.
+The aim of this style of a tennis player is to close on the net as quickly as possible so that it puts pressure on their opponents to hit a good passing shot or lob, which leads to the opponent going for too much and making an error on their passing shot or lob.

-This article will look at some of the tactics you can employ when playing against a net rusher at your local tennis club.
+This article will look at some of the tactics and strategies you can employ when playing against a player who likes to approach the net at your local tennis club.

 1. Don’t try to go for a Winner off your First Shot

 Going for a winner off the Net Rusher’s approach shot is probably the most common mistake I see recreational players make.